 3.5.1 Contribution documents

-Each Group has its own series of contribution documents, which appear on the webpage of the Group concerned.
-This series continues throughout a study period, i.e. from one RA to the next, and contains all the contributions submitted to that Group and its Chairman's reports.
+Each Group has its own series of contribution documents published on the webpage of the Group concerned.
+This series continues throughout a study period, i.e. from one RA to the next, and contains all the contributions submitted to that Group and its Chair’s Report.
 In the case of the CPM, the document series restarts at each session.
-After the opening of a meeting, temporary documents are used as described in § 3.5.2 below.
-Liaison statements submitted after the deadline stipulated in § 3.3 above will be included in the contribution document series of the Group concerned, as can reports from Chairmen of Groups, or from someone designated by a Group (e.g. Rapporteur), although every effort should be made to submit such reports before the deadline.
-Documents sent to Study Groups from Working Parties and Task Groups will also be accepted after the deadline.
+After the opening of a meeting, temporary documents are used as described in § 3.5.2.
+Liaison statements submitted after the deadline stipulated in § 3.3 will be included in the contribution document series of the Group concerned, as can reports from Chairs of Groups, or from someone designated by a Group (e.g. Rapporteur), although every effort should be made to submit such reports before the deadline.
+Documents sent to SGs from WPs and TGs will also be accepted after the deadline.

 3.5.2 Temporary documents (TEMP)